 (4) On and after transition day, any proceedings or remedy that might have been commenced or continued by or against, or might have been available to or against, the Authority may be commenced or continued by or against, or is available to or against, a relevant successor so far as the proceedings or remedy are in respect of an act, matter or thing that is within the relevant successor’s functions.

-[Section 54 inserted by No. 3 of 2015 s.
+[Section 54 inserted: No. 3 of 2015 s.
 13.]

 Division 6 — Other matters

-[Heading inserted by No. 3 of 2015 s.
+[Heading inserted: No. 3 of 2015 s.
 13.]

 55. Authority’s records to be delivered to CEO